syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Customizing-PullableContent.md

 * [SfDataGrid](#sfdatagrid)
 * [Custom layout](#custom-layout)

-## List view
+## ListView

-SfPullToRefresh can host the list view as its pullable content and refresh the view.
+SfPullToRefresh can host the ListView as its pullable content and refresh the view.

-### List view customizations
+### ListView customizations

-Refer to the following code example for creating and customizing a list view:
+Refer to the following code example for creating and customizing a ListView:

 {% highlight c# %}